-Whenever I meet someone new who has a family member with Alzheimer’s the first thing I tell them is to assemble a caregiving team.
-Well, actually, I talk to them first, ask questions but it’s all in search of information.
+Whenever I meet someone new who has a family member with Alzheimer’s, the first thing I tell them is to assemble a caregiving team.
+Well, actually, I talk to them first, and ask questions, but it’s all in search of information.

 Even if you can afford some paid help it’s still important to assemble a care team.
 What exactly is a care team?
 Good question.
 Your care team will likely look different than my care team or the people helping someone else.

 First, the most important thing, in my opinion, is to find a local support group.
 I learned more in my support group in the first few months than I knew from the past decade.
 To be frank, I didn’t even know there was an Alzheimer’s Association until I Googled looking for a support group.
 You can go ti their site ay www.alz.org and find a group near you.

 Caregiving, even for someone in the early stages can be isolating.
 You need to be with people who have been where you are and are still on the journey.
 The knowledge you’ll gain from a good support group is invaluable.
 I still attend mine even though my Mom is gone.

 However, finding a support group is barely the first step.
 Your next step should be to evaluate all the tasks needed to maintain you and your home and see what should be outsourced.

 When caring for someone in the early stages hiring someone to handle the yard work or clean the house might make the most sense.
 It’s more than likely that your loved one won’t need much hands-on care.
 Hiring someone to take over some of your chores and some of theirs will take the pressure off and allow you to enjoy your days together more peacefully.

 Once you’ve evaluated what chores can be outsourced, you should start planning for the future.
 Caregiving can be compared to standing on quicksand.
 At first, you can get out of the sand, but slowly, almost without notice, you’re in over your head.